Kathmandu View Tower

 Kathmandu View Tower (काठमाडौं भ्यू टावर) is a building, currently under construction, in Kathmandu, Nepal.
-It is planned to be Nepal's tallest building at 29-stories.
+It is planned to be Nepal's tallest building at 130 Meters (426ft) with 29 stories.

 It was inaugurated by Nepal's Vice-president Nanda Bahadur Pun on 11 November 2015.
 Construction on Kathmandu View Tower commenced on 14 August 2016.

+In November 2022, it was reported that the building was limited to be 12-storey to satisfy safety regulations.
+This is due to frequent earthquakes in Nepal.

-In 2020, it was reported that only 15 percent of work on the building had been completed.
+In 2023, it was reported that only 30 percent of work on the building had been completed as it was topped out.